 When you’re pregnant, you’re not immune to aches and pains.
 In fact, you might feel some new twinges that are caused by hormone changes and your growing belly.

-Your doctor has likely told you that you shouldn’t take any medicine without checking with him first.
-You might wonder: Do you need to check with him even if you just want to pop a pain reliever?
+Your doctor has likely told you that you shouldn’t take any medicine without checking with them first.
+You might wonder: Do you need to check with them even if you just want to pop a pain reliever?

 The simple answer is: yes.
 You should ask your doctor before you take any medication, even if it’s just an over-the-counter pill designed to relieve pain.
 Such medicine may seem harmless enough, but the rules change when you’re carrying a baby.

 Some medicines aren’t safe to take when you’re pregnant -- even over-the-counter ones.

 This common over-the-counter medication may be your pain reliever of choice if you have a fever, a headache, or joint or muscle pain.
 You can buy acetaminophen over the counter by itself or in combination with other medicines.
 Your doctor can also prescribe it at higher doses, alone, or combined with other medications as well.

 Most pregnant women can take acetaminophen if their doctor gives them the thumbs-up.
 It’s the most common pain reliever that doctors allow pregnant women to take.
 Some studies have found that about two-thirds of pregnant women in the U.S. take acetaminophen sometime during their nine-month stretch.

 Just steer clear of acetaminophen if you’re allergic to it, if you have liver problems, or if your doctor says it’s not safe for you.

 Even if your doctor says it’s OK to take acetaminophen, take as little of it as you can for as short a time as possible.
 Acetaminophen isn’t linked to big problems like miscarriage or birth defects, but studies suggest that babies could later feel the effects.